adambard/learnxinyminutes-docs/bash.html.markdown

 ---

-Bash is a name of the unix shell, which was also distributed as the shell for the GNU operating system and as default shell on Linux and Mac OS X.
+Bash is a name of the unix shell, which was also distributed as the shell for the GNU operating system and as the default shell on most Linux distros.
 Nearly all examples below can be a part of a shell script or executed directly in the shell.